adamecooper/adamecooper.github.io/_posts/2024-10-21-scholastic-metaphysics-feser-notes.md

 - Nancy Cartwright’s arguments from the philosophy of science support causal powers.
 Scientific experiments assume powers exist by aiming to control for all other factors except the one being measured.
+- Scientists today talk about things as if they had certain powers (e.g. a negatively charged particle has the power to attract a positively charged particle).
+- The fact that a law of nature is a regularity explains nothing.
+We want to understand why a law of nature manifests as it does and not some other way and why it even exists at all.
+Causal powers are explanatory because they account for how things are due to their essences.
+- Laws presuppose powers.
+Without either powers or divine decree, laws become vacuous or incoherent.

+#### 1.3 Real Distinctions?
+- Scholastic definitions
+    - real distinctions exist in reality outside of minds
+    - logical distinctions reflect different ways of thinking about something